-Fremont College employs a proprietary learning model, Professional Action Learning®, researched and created by its Chancellor, Dr. Sabrina Kay.
+Fremont College employs a proprietary learning model, Professional Action Learning®.
 This teaching methodology brings real-world concepts, current affairs, projects, and scenarios into the course content, challenging our students by embedding industry practices into their learning.

 Unlike children, adults must be involved in the planning and evaluation of their education to get the most out of their experience.
 Fremont College encourages students to bring their personal and professional experiences into the classroom or online to create a curriculum with immediate relevance to their careers or personal lives.